Claude "Bud" Lewis Carlsbad Desalination Plant: How it works

-Up to 100000000 gal per day of cooling water from the Encina Power Plant is taken into the desalination plant.
+Up to 100000000 gal per day of cooling water from Encina Power Station is taken into the desalination plant.
 The water intake is filtered through gravel, sand, and other media to greatly reduce particulates before going through reverse osmosis filtration.
-Half of the saltwater taken into the plant is converted into pure potable water and the rest is discharged as concentrated brine.
+Half of the saltwater taken into the plant is converted into pure potable water, with the rest discharged as concentrated brine.

-The outflow of the plant is put into the discharge from the Encina Power Plant for dilution, for a final salt concentration about 20% higher than seawater.
-Most desalination plants discharge water with about 50% extra salt, which can lead to dead spots in the ocean, because the super-saline brine doesn't mix well with seawater.
-The NRG Encina Power Station is expected to go offline in 2017, and Poseidon Water will then take over dredging responsibility for the Agua Hedionda Lagoon, taking over from NRG; without dredging at the mouth of the lagoon, it would revert to being a pre-1952 mudflat.
+The outflow of the plant is put into the discharge from Encina Power Station for dilution, for a final salt concentration about 20% higher than seawater.
+Most desalination plants discharge water with about 50% extra salt, which can lead to dead spots in the ocean, because the super-salinated brine does not mix well with seawater.
+Encina Power Station was demolished, and Poseidon Water took over dredging responsibility for Agua Hedionda Lagoon, taking over from NRG; without dredging at the mouth of the lagoon, it would revert to being a pre-1952 mudflat.

 Environmental concerns

 To offset environmental impacts, 66 acres of wetlands were built in San Diego Bay.
 Solar panels will be installed on the roof of the plant, and carbon emission offsets will be purchased.

 San Diego Coastkeeper is suing the SDCWA over environmental concerns.
-On July 29, 2015 it argued in a hearing before Superior Court Judge Gregory Pollack that the Authority's long-term water plan (and specifically the Carlsbad desalination plant) violates the California Environmental Quality Act, specifically with respect to energy needs and the greenhouse gases associated with those.
-Coastkeeper is not opposed to desalination, but wants proper mitigation.
+On July 29, 2015, it argued in a hearing before Superior Court Judge Gregory Pollack that the Authority's long-term water plan (and specifically the Carlsbad desalination plant) violates the California Environmental Quality Act, specifically with respect to energy needs and the greenhouse gases associated with those.
 The Authority says that these have been accounted for, and a mitigation plan has been put into place.